MaineLearning/MaineLearning/wp-content/plugins/bulletproof-security/readme.txt

 = Does BulletProof Security work on every type of Server? =

 BulletProof Security uses .htaccess website security files, which are specific to Apache Linux Servers.
+BPS is compatible with Apache Linux Servers and Nginx Servers - if the Nginx Server is on the frontend and an Apache Linux Server is on the backend).
 If you do not know what type of Server you have you can check your Server Type and Operating System on the BPS System Info page.

 = Does BulletProof Security Work on Windows IIS Servers? =